 How To Warm Up Your Upper Chest and Fix Tightness

-For any chest exercise I always warm myself up using band pull aparts.
+For any chest exercise I always warm myself up using band pull aparts (read my article on it here).
 It’s a low impact exercise that mimics actual pressing movements.
 The best warm-up routines are the ones you enjoy and stick to.
 See below for a demonstration.

 The resistance bands that I use are from Fit Simplify that I purchased on Amazon.
 The bands are durable and super affordable too.
 There’s different resistances so you can choose the amount of weight you’re pulling.
 I found they’re such a great tool that I wrote a review on the Fit Simplify Resistance Loop Exercise Bands.